 Let the feeling be there, don’t neutralize it as soon as possible because it bothers you or someone else (“you shouldn’t cry”).
 “Children have a right to their injustice,” Wow, I understood that there for the first time.

 Often a child already knows that certain emotions are not okay and they start looking for a way out.
 A very nice example of this is a child that hurts mom, gets a reaction to it and starts running away.
 Or the child that doesn’t want to sleep, starts crying very hard and after a while says it has a stomach ache.
 So that’s why it is crying and not because it doesn’t want to sleep.

 This educational approach is really something of our time.
-In the fifties there was not much attention for parenthood.
+In the fifties, there was not much attention to parenthood.
 You sent your children out onto the field and hoped that just as many would come back in the evening.

-When I was a first time mom the behavioural approach was the pinnacle: punishing and rewarding until your child is completely moulded the way you want it (in my opinion still a form of conditioning that brings little added value, they really don’t learn anything in the end because my eldest son just stopped doing chores for money because he started a student job).
+When I was a first-time mom the behavioral approach was the pinnacle: punishing and rewarding until your child is completely molded the way you want it (in my opinion still a form of conditioning that brings little added value, they really don’t learn anything in the end because my eldest son just stopped doing chores for money because he started a student job).
 Even now, these theories are often proclaimed as “the” means of raising children, just think of the super nanny.
 Until the stickers came out of my ears and I didn’t know it at all.